 After you paint the wall your favorite color, no one will notice the soundproofing power that lies beneath.

-What Are Other Soundproofing Options?
+What Are Other Soundproofing Options for Existing Walls?

 To make a room as soundproof as possible, you will need to address the walls.
 If you don’t want to install a system like IsoTrax, you can also blow insulation into an existing wall by drilling a hole in the wall and using specialized equipment.
 This will help reduce vibration and noise.

 However, it’s best to install another layer of drywall and pack insulation or soundproofing foam between the layers by attaching the foam to existing wall.

 Here are some more DIY tips to keep in mind: